mchajdecki/Network-Activities/README.md

 <p>
   <ol type="1">
-     <li>On the Overview of the LinuxVM locate the Private IP address.</li>
+     <li>In the overview page of the LinuxVM locate the Private IP address.</li>
      <li>Save it in your notes as we will use this IP address to ping from Windows to Linux</li>
   </ol>
 </p>